minprog/platforms/code_tools/2 type_checkers/index.md

     N = TypeVar('N', int, float)  # Must be int or float

 Type variables can be unconstraint, like `T` above.
 In this case `T` can be any type at all.
 Or type variables can be constraint, like `N` above.
 In which case `N` can only be an `int` or a `float`.
-Type variables can come in place of actual types.
-To create for instance generic functions:
+Type variables can come in place of actual types to create for instance generic functions:

     from typing import Iterable, TypeVar